vegasjj/exp-net-fundamentals-2025-Q2/projects/week2/reverse-proxy-with-squid/Journal.md

 ![hosts file configuration for  proxy-demo domain](./assets/reverse-proxy-with-squid-d.png)

-Also, a rule must be added in the AWS security group associated with the reverse proxy server to allow incoming traffic to **port 8080**:
+Also, a rule was added in the AWS security group associated with the reverse proxy server to allow incoming traffic to **port 8080**:

 ![security group showing rule to allow incoming traffic to port 8080](./assets/reverse-proxy-with-squid-g.png)